berb/rest-doc-template/README.md

 Introduction
 ------------
-This tool tries to facilitate the creation of high-class and comprehensive documentations for RESTful APIs.
+This tool facilitates the creation of high-quality and comprehensive documentations of RESTful APIs for humans.
 Therefore it provides a simple XML schema for describing the API, its resources and operations.
-Different
+The documentation can be rendered into various formats, like plain text, XHTML and PDF (using LaTeX).

 Usage